lionmartius/as.mushroom.as.possible/README.md

 ## Overview
 The following repository contains data and scripts for the paper entitled:

-**Dual mycorrhizal nurse plants act as natural nucleation foci during woodland expansion by facilitating ectomycorrhizal tree establishment.** from fieldwork on Gleann Shìldeag estate in the Scottish Highlands.
+**Nucleation in temperate woodland regeneration: Dual mycorrhizal Salix facilitate ectomycorrhizal tree establishment.** from fieldwork on Gleann Shìldeag estate in the Scottish Highlands.

 - **Introduction**:
   Woodland improvement and expansion are crucial for mitigating climate change and biodiversity loss.
 Natural regeneration of woodlands is slow and often hindered by the loss of microbial woodland-soil properties, necessitating active reforestation approaches.